 In the wake of WW2, it was decided that Remembrance Sunday would fall on the second Sunday of November, in commemoration of both World Wars.

 Today, Remembrance Sunday honours the memories of not just those heroes, but the many heroes of all subsequent conflicts.
 It is a time to remember their service and sacrifice, and to remind ourselves of the horrors of war.

-Lawley and Overdale Parish Council’s Community Act of Remembrance will be held from 10:45am on 14 November 2021, at the Lawley War Memorial.
-This year’s service will be non-religious, and we welcome people of all and no faiths to join us in honouring the memories of our fallen servicemen and women from the 20th century and beyond.
+Lawley and Overdale Parish Council’s Community Act of Remembrance will be held from 10:45am on 13 November 2022, at the Lawley War Memorial.

 Anybody who wishes to lay their own wreaths will be welcome to do so after the service, although we would ask you to source wreaths yourselves.